 Who can implement Take Flight?

-It was designed for use by a Certified Academic Language Therapist for children with dyslexia ages 7 and older.
+Take Flight is designed for use by a Certified Academic Language Therapist (or Therapist in Training) for children with dyslexia ages 7 and older.
 For children younger than 7 years of age, the curriculum called Pre Flight is used for intervention.

 What is a Certified Academic Language Therapist?

-Certified Academic Language Therapists (CALT) are not tutors.
-They are specially trained to work with students with dyslexia and related language-based learning differences.
+Certified Academic Language Therapists (CALT) are specially trained to work with students with dyslexia and related language-based learning differences.
 They have completed extensive training in multisensory structured language at a training center or university program that is accredited by IMSLEC (International Multisensory Structured Language Education Council).

 Therapy level standards require a CALT to: